Search the registry

 The Dolt Backbone

 Every table gets Git-style version control for free.
-Time-travel queries, schema diffs, branch-and-merge for tool configurations, and a tamper-evident audit trail.
+Time-travel queries, schema diffs, branch-and-merge, and a tamper-evident audit trail.

 registry schema (SQL)